tbitson/auroraMusic/README.md

 AuroraMusic - LED Matrix Music Display

 Displays visual audio patterns on common LED matrix panels that support the HUB75/HUB75E interface.
 Supports up to 192x192 pixel displays (maybe higher...)

-Inspiration came from the original Aurora Display from Louis Beaudoin/ and Jason Coon @ Pixelmatix.
+Inspiration came from the original Aurora Display from Louis Beaudoin and Jason Coon @ Pixelmatix.
 Simply awesome!
 I prefered the audio patterns, so I stripped out the non-audio stuff to make room for more audio patterns.
 And then Paul @ PRJC created Teensy 3.x & 4.x with more memory and CPU power...